angelikipap/ms-client/README.md

 # ms-client
-This a Spring Boot microservice consumes
+This a Spring Boot microservice client that loads configuration properties for a config server.

+You may find the code for the spring cloud config server here: https://github.com/angelikipap/ms-config-server

 Instructions on how to execute:
 1. Exeute the sript init.sql in the database of the spring cloud configuration server.
 The script contains two entries.